 Is your practice routine getting stale?
 Ineffective?
 Does it even exist?
 Let’s face it — your not alone.
 “Practice blues” are part of the journey!
 When working on your instrument gets boring or fails to yield results, you might just need to rethink your routine. […]

 The last week of December is an interesting paradox.
 Within the span of a week, we go from celebrating the past to cheering on the future.
 Christmas is all about remembering things — the birth of Jesus, the traditions our parents put in place — and catching a whiff of childhood again.
 New Year’s Eve asks us to put those memories aside for a moment to celebrate the unknown.

+Learning Allegro has been blogging for a whole year!
+Here’s what happened since last October.
 Since the Learning Allegro blog has now been active for a full year (woohoo!), we’d like to take a minute to look back on everything that has transpired […]

 At Learning Allegro, we never pass up an opportunity to take great music into the Greater Chester County area — or even beyond!
 Just this year, students and teachers from Learning Allegro have… Volunteered at the West Vincent Elementary Talent Show Partnered with local school […]